unbit/uwsgi-docs/WSGIquickstart.rst

 When offload threads are enabled, all of the parts that can be optimized will be automatically detected.

-Bonus: multiple python versions for the same uWSGI binary
+Bonus: multiple Python versions for the same uWSGI binary
 *********************************************************

-As we have seen, uWSGI is composed by a little core and various plugins.
-Plugins can be embedded in the binary or dynamically loaded.
-When you build uWSGI for python a series of plugins plus the python one are embedded in the final binary.
+As we have seen, uWSGI is composed of a small core and various plugins.
+Plugins can be embedded in the binary or loaded dynamically.
+When you build uWSGI for Python, a series of plugins plus the Python one are embedded in the final binary.

-This could be a problem if you want to support multiple python version without building a binary for each one.
+This could be a problem if you want to support multiple Python versions without building a binary for each one.

-The best approach would be having a little binary with the language-independent features and one plugin for each python version that will be loaded on-demand.
+The best approach would be having a little binary with the language-independent features built in, and one plugin for each Python version that will be loaded on-demand.

-From the uwsgi sources directory:
+In the uWSGI source directory:

 .. code-block:: sh

    make PROFILE=nolang

-this will build a uwsgi binary with all the default plugins built-in except the python one.
+This will build a uwsgi binary with all the default plugins built-in except the Python one.

-Now, from the same dir, we start building python plugins:
+Now, from the same directory, we start building Python plugins:

 .. code-block:: sh